ChatGPT vs Claude vs Gemini: Prompting Differences That Matter

 How Each Model Handles the 6 Bands

 Claude: Strongest CONSTRAINTS adherence by far.
-When you say "maximum 500 words," Claude produces 480-500 words.
-When you say "no bullet points," there are no bullet points.
-Best used when precision and constraint following matter more than creativity in interpretation.
+Say "maximum 500 words" and Claude gives you 480 to 500 words.
+Say "no bullet points" and there are none.
+Best when precision and rule-following matter more than creative freedom.

 Gemini: Strongest DATA processing.
-Handles large context windows (1M+ tokens) better than either competitor.
-Weaker on FORMAT adherence — tends to add its own structural elements even when a specific format is requested.
-Best used for analysis of large documents or data-heavy tasks.
+It handles large context windows (1M+ tokens) better than the other two.
+Weaker on FORMAT adherence.
+It often adds its own structure even when you ask for something specific.
+Best for analysis of large documents or data-heavy tasks.

 The Cross-Model Advantage of sinc-LLM

-The 6-band structure at sinc-LLM works with all three models because it captures universal specification dimensions, not model-specific quirks.
-The same sinc JSON produces high-quality output from GPT-4o, Claude, and Gemini.
+The 6-band structure at sinc-LLM works with all three models.
+It captures universal dimensions of a good prompt, not tricks specific to one model.
+The same sinc JSON gets high-quality output from GPT-4o, Claude, and Gemini.
 You can switch models without rewriting your prompts.

 Recommendation Matrix